|Nutrition Facts (per serving)|

 When he returned for it, he found it had absorbed the aromas of its hiding place and had become quite delicious.

-Whether or not the story is apocryphal (it likely is), finocchiona is indeed a wonderful treat.
-There are two kinds of finocchiona: sbriciolona, which is very fresh, soft, and crumbly and can be spread over bread with a butter knife, and a cured, aged finocchiona, which is firmer.
+Whether or not the story is apocryphal (it likely is), Finocchiona is indeed a wonderful treat.
+There are two kinds of Finocchiona, the first being Sbriciolona, which is a very fresh, soft, and crumbly style that can be spread over bread with a butter knife.
+The other is a cured, aged Finocchiona, which is much firmer.

 - 9 pounds/4 kg pork (lean, such as shoulder, loin, ham trimmings, or pork chop)

 2.2 pounds (1 kilogram) pork fat